nvidia-holoscan/holohub/CONTRIBUTING.md

 We recommend writing README files in the Markdown format (`.md`).

+Please use the following terms to define specific locations:
+- <HOLOHUB_SOURCE_DIR> : Path to the source directory of HoloHub
+- <HOLOHUB_BUILD_DIR> : Path to the build directory for Holohub
+- <HOLOSCAN_INSTALL_DIR> : Path to the installation directory of Holoscan SDK
+- <DATA_DIR> : Path to the top level directory containing the datasets for the Holohub applications
+- <MODEL_DIR> : Path to the directory containing the inference model(s)

 ### Adding an Operator or GXF Extension

 Add each operator or extension in its own directory under the [```operators```](./operators/) or [```gxf_extensions```](./gxf_extensions) directory.
 The subdirectory should contain: